-Due to his success in military, those in the political arena felt highly of him.
+Due to his success in the military, those in the political arena felt highly of him.
 In 1814, he resigned from the Army and moved his family to a farm in North Bend, Ohio.
 By 1816, he was elected to the U.S. House of Representatives.
 In 1819, he became a senator for Ohio.
-Then in 1825, he became a U.S. senator, but retired three years later to become a U.S. minister to Colombia.
+Then in 1825, he became a U.S. senator but retired three years later to become a U.S. minister to Colombia.
 He held this office for a year.

-William Henry Harrison arrived in Washington on horseback to give his inauguration at the age of 68.
-Unfortunately he caught a cold that soon developed into pneumonia.
+William Henry Harrison arrived in Washington on horseback to give his inauguration at age 68.
+Unfortunately, he caught a cold that soon developed into pneumonia.
 On April 4, 1841, only 32 days after coming into office, he became the first President to die while serving as president, leaving John Tyler to be the first Vice-President to become president due to the death of his predecessor.
 When Harrison died, the Whig Party did too.

 Excerpt from the History Channel

 February 9, 1773 - Virginia Colony